-The vulture has long had a bad reputation as an omen of death and carriers of disease.
-Media depictions and stereotypes prevail and stop us from seeing the bigger picture with these animals.
+The vulture has a bad reputation as an omen of death and disease carriers.
+Media depictions and stereotypes stop us from seeing the beauty of these birds.
 Vultures are diverse in terms of their locations, looks, and behaviors.
-This includes the three new world vultures of North America.
+This includes the three new world vultures found in

 Old World and New World Vultures